arrancurran/microTool/README.md

 The project requires the following Python packages:

+- OpenCV: For image processing.
-- ximea: For interfacing with the Ximea camera.
+- Pillow: For image handling.
+- QtAwesome and PyQt6: For GUI components.
-- OpenCV or PIL: For displaying images.
+- Matplotlib: For plotting and visualization.

 Make sure to check the `requirements.txt` file for the exact versions needed.